namithichzoro/fhe_on_blockchain/fhe_on_blockchain.md

 - **FHEVM Solidity library**: Enables developers to write confidential smart contracts in plain Solidity using encrypted data types and operations.
 - **Host contracts**: Trusted on-chain contracts deployed on EVM-compatible blockchains.
 They manage access control and trigger off-chain encrypted computation.
 - **Coprocessors** – Decentralized services that verify encrypted inputs, run FHE computations, and commit results.
+- **Gateway** – The central orchestrator of the protocol.
+It validates encrypted inputs, manages access control lists (ACLs), bridges ciphertexts across chains, and coordinates coprocessors and the KMS.